Polls Close In First Sri Lanka Election Since Economic Collapse - UrduPoint

 His two years in office restored calm to the streets after civil unrest spurred by the downturn in 2022 saw thousands storm the compound of his predecessor, who promptly fled the country.

-"I've taken this country out of bankruptcy," Wickremesinghe, 75, said after casting his ballot in the morning.
+"I've taken this country out of bankruptcy," Wickremesinghe, 75, said after casting his ballot.

 "I will now deliver Sri Lanka a developed economy, developed social system and developed political system."